Safe, non-toxic way to get rid of roaches?

 Dear Tenants, West 112th,

-Roaches tend to inspire a special brand of hatred among New Yorkers — and with good reason.
+Roaches tend to inspire a special brand of hatred among city dwellers — and with good reason.
 Roach debris can worsen asthma, allergies, and other breathing problems and contaminate your food.
-Unfortunately, treatments such as spraying have also been shown to pose health risks, including triggering asthma symptoms.
+Unfortunately, treatments such as spraying have also been shown to pose health risks to humans and to pets.
 Pesticides used in the home, such as roach spray, can also be particularly damaging to children's developing neurological systems.
 In addition, roach spray can be more expensive and less effective than a form of pest management called integrative pest management (IPM).
-IPM relies on strategies like removal of potential roach nutrients, shelter, and entry into the apartment, as well as educating tenants about roach habits to end infestations.
+IPM relies on strategies that include removal of potential roach nutrients, shelter, and entry into the apartment, as well as educating tenants about roach habits to end infestations.
 Many find IPM preferable to spraying chemicals that can remain in the air people breathe and accumulate on surfaces that people touch.

 Common elements of IPM include: